dmi3/bin/README.md

 <img src="https://developer.run/pic/wa_full.png"/>
 <img src="https://developer.run/pic/wa.png"/>
 <img src="https://developer.run/pic/wa2.png"/>
 Using Wolfram Alpha in command line.
-See <http://developer.run/37> for description and more ideas.
+See [blog post](http://developer.run/37) for description and more ideas.

 Requirements
 ------------
-You can use text only api and **optionaly** use [terminal that supports images](https://sw.kovidgoyal.net/kitty/) **or** `sudo apt-get install imagemagick` to view images
+You can use text only api and **optionaly** use [terminal that supports images](https://developer.run/40) **or** `sudo apt-get install imagemagick` to view images

 Usage